MayaShenHongyu/Interactive-Lab-Hub/Lab 3/README.md

 The connection has been lost.
 After an hour or so, you received another call suddenly, “Is this 911, hi, I need help, please!
 Can you help me?” ”I lost my memory and I’m now trapped in a room!
 There’s no one with me, and I don’t remember anything!”

-*If no keyword is recognized: What, what are you saying?
-I don’t understand.*

-*If detect keyword “repeat” - repeat male voice*

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+We asked a friend to play the game while we acted as the device.
+The first two interactions before the actual game began (i.e. where the man was telling his problems) was a little rough because we did not stage clear options for the player to choose.
+So we added clear questions like "Can you help me?" and try to detect keyword "Yes".

+The rest of the game went smoothly except when the player asked the device to repeat.
+So we decided to add these two instructions throughout the entire game:

+*If no keyword is detected - "What, what are you saying?
+I don’t understand."*

+*If detect keyword “repeat” - the guy repeats whatever he said*

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!